sparktsang/sparktsang.github.io/_posts/educate-god.md

+"How to Educate a God: Notes on a War of Enlightenment"

 After our second conversation, the one about the alkaline gospel and the parasites of the mind, I knew I had to go deeper.
 "We need to talk more about your philosophy," I had told Ade, "I'm fascinated."
 He had smiled, a genuine, open smile, and readily agreed.

 But for three days, the universe conspired against us.
 He was resting, or he was out.
 I was consumed by the final, agonizing stages of writing Tshepo's story.
 Our appointment with the cosmos was postponed.